QUARTERLY EPS CHANGE (THIS QUARTER VS. SAME QUARTER LAST YEAR): [PASS]

-The EPS growth for this quarter relative to the same quarter a year earlier for APO (-9.09%) is below the minimum 18% that this methodology likes to see for a "good" growth company.
-APO fails the first requirement.
+The EPS growth for this quarter relative to the same quarter a year earlier for APO (4250.00%) is above the minimum 18% that this methodology likes to see for a "good" growth company.
+Furthermore, growth from Q5 to Q1 beat estimates, for this year and next, by more than 25%.
+This is considered extremely upbeat, hence APO passes the first requirement.

 ANNUAL EARNINGS GROWTH: [FAIL]

 This methodology looks for annual earnings growth above 18%, but prefers higher than 25%.
-APO's annual earnings growth rate of 0.26%, Based on the average of the 3 and 5 year historical EPS growth rates using the current fiscal year EPS estimate, fails this test.
+APO's annual earnings growth rate of -6.28%, Based on the average of the 3 and 4 year historical EPS growth rates, fails this test.

 According to this methodology, each year's EPS numbers should be better than the previous year's.
 One dip is allowed, but the following year's earnings should be a new high.
-APO, whose annual EPS before extraordinary items for the last 5 years (from earliest to the most recent fiscal year) were 0.83, -4.18, 2.03, 3.97, 0.62, passes this criterion.
-The one dip is considered acceptable, as earnings quickly rebounded after the decline.
+APO, whose annual EPS before extraordinary items for the last 5 years (from earliest to the most recent fiscal year) were 2.03, 3.97, 0.62, 0.61, 2.11, fails this criterion, as more than 1 dip is unacceptable to the methodology.

 CURRENT PRICE LEVEL: [FAIL]